MityaSaray/clojure-tdlib-json/README.md

 "lein deps" - to get dependencies.
 "lein buildTg" - to build telegram client from source (may take a while).
 "lein run" - to launch application.

+Namespace tdlib-json-clojure-wrapper.tg-connector.core has prepared functions to communicate.
+It also has "message-queue" channel that is filled with incoming messages.